-11.9 Advecting extra passive scalar fields
+11.9 Advecting extra scalar fields

-In some cases, it might be useful to advect passive scalar fields with the velocity obtained from the solution of the Navier-Stokes equation.
+In some cases, it might be useful to advect scalar fields with the velocity obtained from the solution of the Navier-Stokes equation.
 For example, in study of mass transfer or heat transfer problems where getting analytical expression for advection velocity is not possible, the transport (advection-diffusion) equation needs to be solved along with the Navier-Stokes equation to get the scalar concentration or temperature distribution in the flow field.

 In the input file, the extra field variables that are being advected need to be defined after the variables representing the velocity components.
 The pressure needs to be at the end of the list.
 For example, for a 2D simulation the expansions and variables would be defined as